-When you’re looking at the value of a piece of commercial real estate, there are four basic property metrics that you can use to evaluate it.
+When you’re looking at the price of a piece of commercial real estate, there are four basic property metrics that you can use to evaluate it.
 While the price per square foot metric is directly tied to the real estate, the other metrics – gross rent multiplier, cap rate, and cash-on-cash return — are tied to the income that it produces.
-Given that commercial real estate ownership is frequently just a means to the end of earning investment profit, these other three metrics are better representations of the property’s value.
+Given that commercial real estate ownership is frequently just a means to the end of earning investment profit, these other three metrics are better representations of the property’s price.

 4 Basic Metrics to Evaluate CRE Property

 Calculated by dividing a property’s price by its total area or, in the case of multi-family or hospitality properties, by the number of units, this metric lets you compare your property to roughly similar but differently sized properties.
 The key limitation of this metric is that it does not take the property’s income into account and could lead to inappropriate comparisons.
 For instance, while a $70 per square foot building may seem like a great deal compared with a similar building priced at $100 per square foot, if the $100 building is occupied and the $70 is not, the more expensive building might actually be a better deal.

 Gross Rent Multiplier